AnUnsocialPigeon/JuPi/README.md

 - `-h` or `--help` for help
 - {More to be added soon!}

+### How to play
-To play the game, start writing PI!
+- To play the game, start writing PI!
 Green digits = good, red digits = bad.
-To finish, press 'Enter'.
+- To finish, press 'Enter'.
+- For a hint, press 'h'

 The first run, the program will require access to the internet in order to download PI.
 *(After the first run; no more internet required for download)*